Simple Influent Column in the Existing 55E Clarifiers

 Click image for large view

-CFD modeling before and after MEDIC
+CFD modeling before and after MEDIC installation

 Click image for large view